code-sam/graphblas_sparse_linear_algebra/suitesparse_graphblas_sys/README.md

 By default, graphblas_sparse_linear_algebra makes a new build of SuiteSparse:GraphBLAS and links to it as a static dependency.

-### Network connection during build
+### Git
 suitesparse_graphblas_sys clones the [SuiteSparse:GraphBLAS](https://github.com/DrTimothyAldenDavis/GraphBLAS) repository upon build.
+The build system must have Git installed and an internet connection.

 ### C compiler
 suitesparse_graphblas_sys includes a build script to build SuiteSparse:GraphBLAS from source.
 The build process requires an installed C compiler, for example [GCC](https://gcc.gnu.org/).